I’m Pakistani-American or American-Pakistani, or both, or none.

 I love traveling, culture and all things related.

-One of the reasons I’m glad I grew up in America is the vast cuisine offerings – a byproduct of the influx of immigrants since the 60’s.
-I love experiencing food from all different countries and cultures, and I believe we have so much to learn from each other.
+One of the reasons I’m glad I grew up in America is the vast cuisine offerings (thank you, immigrants!).
+I love experiencing food from all different countries and cultures, and you’ll find plenty of fusion dishes here like my Cashew Chicken or Tandoori Chicken Pizza.